What is an Allergy??

 Most often, allergy reactions are mild; but occasionally, they can be very severe or even life-threatening.

 The most serious type of allergy is called an anaphylactic reaction.

 It is a medical emergency where; as a result of severe sensitivity to a substance, the body has an overwhelming reaction, and its tissues go into ‘shock’ as a result.

 In an anaphylactic

-The symptoms usually start soon after exposure to the trigger such as an injection - during baby immunisation for example; or a blood transfusion with incorrect blood type.
+The symptoms usually start soon after exposure to the trigger, such as an injection – during baby immunisation, for example; or a blood transfusion with an incorrect blood type.

-Other examples could be following Henna or hair dye application, or if a person eats a food they are allergic to like peanuts.
+Other examples could be following a Henna or hair dye application or if a person eats food, they are allergic to like peanuts, eggs or fish.

 Commonly people may have Anaphylactic reactions to:

 Such people who are known to suffer from anaphylactic reactions must carry an EpiPen.

 You (or others around you) can give yourself the injection immediately if you start to have a serious allergy reaction.